Code-Institute-Submissions/2nd_Milestone_Project/README.md

 * The featureA branch contains all the development version which was merged to the master branch before deployment.

-The deployment version may have some alteration from the development version.
+The deployment version may have some minor alterations of the comments from the development version.
+Otherwise, changes will be mentioned below:

 * top: 600 was changed to top: 1000 to accomodate larger screens